catlee/aosa-volume2/raw/mailman/mailman.rst

 specific task and are managed by a master process.
 More on that later.
 When a runner does manage files in a directory, it is called a *queue runner*.

-Mailman is religiously single threaded, even though there is significant parallelism to exploit.
+The Mailman code is strictly single threaded, even though there is significant parallelism to exploit.
 For example, Mailman can accept messages from the mail server at the same time it's sending messages out to recipients, or processing bounces, or archiving a message.
 Parallelism in Mailman is